Taking probiotics daily may be one of the best things you can do for your body.

 - Use daily if treating autoimmune conditions or attempting to boost immune function.

-- Use multi species, multi strain probiotics to increase intestinal health and colonization of healthy bacterial species.
+- Use multispecies, and multi-strain probiotics to increase intestinal health and colonization of healthy bacterial species.

 Finally, I’ve included my recommendation for which probiotic to start with – you can read more below: